Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 where {$\rho(s,\cdot)$ denotes the density function of $\bmu_s^{t,\mu}$, $\star$ the convolution product along the space variable, }$p^\alpha $ stands for the density of the driving process in \eqref{main} and, again, $P^\alpha $ for the corresponding semi-group.
 In comparison with \eqref{MILD_LIN}, we do not need to define the product $b \cdot Du$ anymore, but only $\mathcal B_\rho \cdot \rho$ and prove somehow that the divergence of this term will be mapped onto a suitable function space by the stable semi-group $P^\alpha$ - precisely, the space where $\rho$ is supposed to belong to, for almost every time.
 According to the previous discussion, this space should be $B^{-\beta}_{1,1}(\R^d,\R)$.
 Let us now present some formal calculations, proved below, to understand which thresholds are likely to be attainable.
 Recall that the space $B^{-\beta}_{1,1}(\R^d,\R)$ can be described as the set of integrable maps having an integrable H\"older modulus.
 It will be established in Lemma \ref{lem_unifesti_gencase_2} below, through integration by parts together with Young like convolution inequalities in Besov spaces, that

-using \eqref{LIP_METRIC} and the fact that we are considering probability measures to derive the last inequality.
+using \eqref{DEF_DRIFT} and the fact that we are considering probability measures to derive the last inequality.
 Thus, provided we can \textit{somehow} control the $B_{1,1}^{-\beta} $-norm of the solution in time, we can hope to derive well-posedness of \eqref{MILD_NONLIN} for

-which gives an integrable time singularity in \eqref{CTR_HEURI_2} and clearly improves the threshold \eqref{TRHESHOLD_LIN} for the linear case.
+which gives an integrable time singularity in \eqref{CTR_HEURI_2} and clearly improves the threshold \eqref{TRHESHOLD_LIN} for the singular linear case ($\beta<0 $).
+It actually exactly corresponds to the condition \eqref{T1} which is sufficient to guarantee weak well-posedness in the non singular ($\beta \in (0,1)$) pure jump case.
 Observe for instance that in the Brownian setting $\alpha=2 $, \eqref{TRHESHOLD_LIN} gives $\beta>-1/2 $ whereas the above condition reads $\beta>-1 $.
-This mainly comes from the specific structure of dependence of the non-linear drift w.r.t. the law argument.
-Indeed, in order to define the product $\mathcal B_\rho \cdot \rho$, the interaction kernel in the non-linear drift has already been regularized through the convolution operator and has been mapped, as suggested in \eqref{LIP_METRIC}, to $L^\infty(\R^d,\R^d)$ for almost every time.
+This mainly comes from the specific dependence structure of the non-linear drift w.r.t. the law argument.
+Indeed, in order to define the product $\mathcal B_\rho \cdot \rho$, the interaction kernel in the non-linear drift has already been regularized through the convolution operator and has been mapped, as suggested in \eqref{DEF_DRIFT}, to $L^\infty(\R^d,\R^d)$ for almost every time.
 While rather naive, this observation is crucial in our analysis and allows to bypass the thresholds obtained in the linear case.
 In fact, even in the non-linear case, it is not clear that general dependence w.r.t. the law argument would allow to bypass such thresholds.
 Let us also mention that working with probability {densities} plays a crucial role as well here.
 Indeed, the control in $L^1(\R^d,\R)$ norm of $\rho(r,\cdot)$ in \eqref{CTR_HEURI_2} allows to ``remove'' the non-linearity and thus the quadratic dependence in $\rho$ in the right hand side of \eqref{MILD_NONLIN}.
 This specific feature will yield well-posedness, for the indicated non-linear threshold, for any positive time $T>0$.
 Such phenomenon is referred to as \emph{dequadrification} in the following.\\